placemark/placemark/README.md

 it on running, but it will work on similar hosting setups, like Railway, Heroku, or Flightcontrol.
 It might also work on Fly.io.

-**Note**: it seems like [Prisma](https://github.com/prisma/prisma), which Placemark uses as its ORM, has [a bug when used within a Docker container on a Mac with an M chip](https://github.com/prisma/prisma/issues/19743).
-This bug is fixed in Prisma 5, so an upgrade to Prisma 5 would be great - in the meantime, this was originally developed without Docker and doesn't have the bug in macOS.

 ### Installation

 This project is built with [yarn](https://github.com/yarnpkg/yarn)